 There are only a few major symptoms that could mean serious problems.
 If you have any of the problems listed below, tell your cancer care team at once.

 Whenever you have a symptom, your first thought might be that your cancer has come back.
 Remember that there are illnesses and medical problems that have nothing to do with your previous cancer.
 You can still get colds, infections, arthritis, heart problems, and so on – just like anyone else.
 As with any illness, your primary care provider is the best person to find the cause of your symptoms.
-If you’re seeing a new provider, be sure he or she knows about your history of cancer and its treatment.
+If you’re seeing a new doctor, be sure they know about your history of cancer and its treatment.

 Some people find it very hard to not worry about cancer coming back.
 For some people these thoughts become a fear that interferes with daily life.
 Some people deal with these thoughts by distraction, or by focusing on what’s most important to them each day.
 Others take measures such as joining a peer support group or seeing a mental health professional.

 Talk to your cancer care team about your worries and concerns.
 Get help if you need it to deal with your emotions and live life to the fullest.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.